Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 Breast cysts may be defined by their size:

-- Microcysts are too small to feel, but may be seen during imaging tests, such as mammography or ultrasound.
+- Microcysts may be seen during imaging tests, such as mammography or ultrasound, but are too small to feel.

 You'll likely see your primary care provider to evaluate new breast lumps or changes in your breasts.
 You may be referred to a breast-health specialist based on a clinical breast exam or findings on an imaging test.